Sample Complexity for Markov Decision Processes and Stochastic Optimal Control with Static Risk Measures

 \section{Concluding Remarks}

 To conclude our discussions in this manuscript, it is worth noting that the dynamic equations for risk-averse MDP (SOC) with static risk measures are by no means unique \cite{bauerle2014more, muni2026reward,bauerle2011markov}.
-A potential consequence of this is that in defining the notion of time-consistency \cite{shapiro2009time}, the corresponding tail-problems for which the policy is optimal with respect to depends on the dynamic equations one consider.
-In addition, while we mainly focus on dynamic programming equations and sample complexities in this manuscript, it could be also rewarding to develop efficient solution methods for risk-averse MDP and SOC problems with static risk measures.
-In particular, for risk-averse SOC with convex cost and affine transitions, it remains interesting to explore the possibility of developing cutting plane-based methods that is widely used in the risk-neutral setting \cite{lan2022complexity,birge1985decomposition,pereira1991multi}.
+A potential consequence of this is that in defining the notion of time-consistency \cite{shapiro2009time}, the corresponding tail-problems for which the policy is optimal with respect to depend on the dynamic equations one considers.
+In addition, while we mainly focus on dynamic programming equations and sample complexities in this manuscript, it could be also rewarding to develop efficient solution methods for risk-averse MDPs and SOCs problems with static risk measures via the proposed DP equations.